purpleclay/imds-mock/docs/install.md

+---
+icon: material/package-variant-closed
+---

 # Install

 There are many different ways to install imds-mock.
 You can install the binary using either a supported package manager, manually, or by compiling the source yourself.
+Or you can pull a prebuilt image using Docker.

 ## Installing the binary